Trying to heal the trauma of Israeli raids in the occupied West Bank

 Rushing into danger

-When Israel’s military occupation and displacement of the camp began in what the Israelis have called operation “Iron Wall”, on January 21, Faraj rushed into the camp instead of running away from the violence.
+When Israel’s military occupation and displacement of the camp began in what the Israelis have called operation “Iron Wall”, on January 21, Faraj rushed into Tulkarem’s refugee camp instead of running away from the violence.

 They focused on delivering aid to people in need – the injured, the elderly, and people with limited mobility.
 Nobody could get to a hospital because the Israeli soldiers wouldn’t let them.